4th of July Poke Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

-- Fourth of july poke cake is a super easy recipe!
+- Fourth of July cake is a super easy recipe!
 Great for a day filled with cooking or baking, or for novice bakers.

-- This recipe uses box cake mix.
+- This patriotic cake uses box cake mix.
 You don’t have to worry about having tons of ingredients to make a cake from scratch.

 - Patriotic poke cake can be adapted for any holiday.
-Change the colors and flavors and you’ve got a great themed cake!
+Change the colors and flavors or the Jell-o and you’ve got a great themed cake.

 Ingredients for 4th of July Poke Cake

-- White cake mix – White cake mix will show the red and blue colors of jello really well.
-You can use a yellow cake mix if you prefer.
+- White cake mix – White cake mix will show the red and blue colors of Jell-o really well.
+You can use a yellow cake mix or whatever flavor of cake mix you prefer.
+Keep in mind that you want the cake to be a light color so that the red and blue jello can be seen.

 - Eggs – Allow the eggs to come to room temperature before mixing them into the cake batter.
-They will mix more easily and distribute throughout the batter well.
+They will mix and distribute throughout the batter more easily.

 - Oil – Vegetable oil and canola oil are most commonly used with box cake mixes.
 Feel free to use any oil and check the back of the cake mix box for the correct measurements.

-- Strawberry and blueberry jello mix – This will make the red, white, and blue color theme of this 4th of July cake!
+- Strawberry and berry blue Jell-o mix – This will make the red, white, and blue color theme of this 4th of July cake.
+Use regular or sugar free.

 Helpful Tools